ishaan-kapoor/MealPlanner/README.md

 # Meal Planner Backend API

+### Description

+This is a simple application using Nodejs, Express and MongoDB.
+Using this API one can make optimised meal plans for users.

+## Setup and Installation

+* Install [Node JS](https://nodejs.org/en/download/) version 8.15.0 or higher.
+* No need for `npm install`.
+* Replace the placeholder text in `backend/.env` with your mongoDB ATLAS connection string.
+* `npm start` in the `backend` directory will start the server.

 ### End Points:

 * POST
     * `/api/food-item/add` to add a `foodItem` in the database
     * `/api/meal/make` to add a `meal` in the database